1. FC Union Berlin: 2. Bundesliga era (1990–2019)

-The team remained in the second tier until the 2018–19 season, when they secured their first-ever promotion into the Bundesliga after defeating VfB Stuttgart in the relegation play-offs.
-The fans invaded the pitch after the victory, but no one was harmed.
+On 1 June 2018, Swiss coach Urs Fischer was announced as new head coach of the club.
+The team remained in the second tier until the 2018–19 season, when they secured a first promotion to the Bundesliga after defeating VfB Stuttgart in the relegation play-offs.
+The club's supporters invaded the pitch after the victory, but no one was harmed.

-Bundesliga era (2019–present)
+Bundesliga era and European football (2019–present)

 Union Berlin became the first Bundesliga club from the former East Berlin and the sixth from the former East Germany, after Dynamo Dresden, Hansa Rostock, VfB Leipzig, Energie Cottbus, and RB Leipzig.
 The team is the sixth to win promotion from the 2.
 Bundesliga by beating the 16th-placed Bundesliga team in the playoff – since it began in the 1981–82 season, the others being Bayer Uerdingen, 1.
 FC Saarbrücken, Stuttgarter Kickers, 1.
 FC Nürnberg and Fortuna Düsseldorf.
 Ahead of Union Berlin's debut season in the Bundesliga, the club signed Neven Subotić, Anthony Ujah and Christian Gentner, as well as re-signing Marvin Friedrich, who had scored a decisive goal against Stuttgart in the play-offs in the previous season to secure promotion for the club.
-The first ever Bundesliga goal was scored by Sebastian Andersson in a 1–1 draw against Augsburg.
-On 31 August 2019, the club claimed its first ever Bundesliga victory by beating Borussia Dortmund 3–1 in a home game.
+Their first ever Bundesliga goal was scored by Sebastian Andersson in a 1–1 draw against Augsburg.
+On 31 August 2019, the club beat Borussia Dortmund 3–1 in a home game, a result that secured its first win in a Bundesliga game.
 The team finished the season in 11th place, with Sebastian Andersson scoring 12 goals.

 On 22 May 2021, in Union Berlin's second Bundesliga season, the club qualified for the inaugural UEFA Europa Conference League after finishing seventh, following a 2–1 home win against RB Leipzig, with Max Kruse confirming Union Berlin's first European campaign in twenty years, with a 92nd-minute winner.
+In the following season, the club finished fifth in the league to qualify to the Europa League, where they reached the round of 16.
+In the 2022–23 season, Union Berlin qualified for the Champions League group stage for the first time in its history, after a 1–0 home win against Werder Bremen on the final matchday.

+In the 2023–24 season, the club experienced a bad start including 14 winless competitive matches in a row, hence they decided to separate with coach Urs Fischer by "mutual agreement".
+Following two consecutive defeats against relegation rivals Bochum and 1.
+FC Köln in the late stages of the season, Union dropped to the 16th place.
+On the final matchday, they clinched a 2–1 win over Freiburg in the stoppage-time, securing their continued presence in the Bundesliga.